Choochmeque/tauri-plugin-google-auth/iOS_SETUP.md

 2. Open the generated Xcode project and run on a device or simulator

 3. Test the sign-in flow:
-   - The Google Sign-In SDK will present a native authentication view
+   - The SimpleGoogleSignIn library will present a native authentication view
    - Users can sign in with their Google account
    - The plugin will return the user profile and tokens